Code-Institute-Submissions/overlay-test/README.md

 ## Known Bugs

-* The test was building less than 300 words when it skipped a word.
+* BUG The test was building less than 300 words when it skipped a word.
 FIX if the word is skipped it adds 1 back to totalWords.
 This mean there will always be 300 words displayed.

+* BUG There was an issue with the emails not sending the correct information.
+FIX used a loop to iterate through all of the results.

 ***